Cuisine of Atlanta: Historic restaurants

 The city's first restaurant was a tiny establishment manned by a Frenchman named Toney Maquino, who served ham, eggs, and oysters when the city was still known as Marthasville.
 After the Civil War, R.G.
 Thompson opened the city's first fine dining restaurant, named Thompson's, which served high-end fare, including steaks and oysters.
 Henry Durand became the most prominent restaurateur in the Reconstruction time period.

-By the 1920s, the restaurant business in Atlanta was thriving with notable locations starting in the city including the Varsity, Mary Mac's Tea Room, Waffle House, Chik-fil-A, and many others which have influenced the nation's cuisine.

 High-end chef-driven restaurants

 Since the turn of the 21st century, Atlanta has emerged as a sophisticated restaurant town.
 Many restaurants opened in the city's gentrifying neighborhoods have received praise at the national level, including Bocado, Bacchanalia, Flip Burger Boutique, and Miller Union in West Midtown, Empire State South in Midtown; and Two Urban Licks, Parish, and Rathbun's on the east side.
 The New York Times in 2011 characterized Empire State South and Miller Union as reflecting "a new kind of sophisticated Southern sensibility centered on the farm but experienced in the city".